IMPACT: In partnership with the Ministry of Health JSI is introducing child health registers to collect routine child health data.

 Under USAID's flagship Maternal and Child Survival Program, JSI leads the child health,immunization, and pediatric HIV activities.

-M-SIP will strengthen the qualify of facility- and community-based routine program data through both routine and capacity building Data Quality Assurance audits of PEPFAR implementing partners and other Mozambican stakeholders.
+M-SIP strengthened the quality of facility- and community-based routine program data through both routine and capacity building Data Quality Assurance audits of PEPFAR implementing partners and other Mozambican stakeholders.

 JSI and its partners strengthened global procurement and distribution systems for essential HIV&AIDS medicines and supplies in over 20 countries, leading to lowered costs and better availability in some of the hardest to reach areas of the world.